 The grapevine is basically a climbing bush.
 This means that it needs a kind of supporting system in order to develop properly.
-Right after the installation of the vineyard, as soon as our plants have developed their first shoots, it is time to apply the shape our vines are going to have.
-For once again, selecting vine training pattern is a multifactorial decision.
-It depends on the climate conditions (winds, temperature, sun exposure), the type of soil, and the cultivated varieties.
+Right after the plantation/installation of the vineyard, as soon as our plants have developed their first shoots, it is time to apply the shape our vines are going to have.
+Selecting the vine training shape is a multifactorial decision.
+It depends on the climate conditions (winds, temperature, sun exposure), the type of soil, and the variety in question.
 Training is achieved through support (stacking) and pruning.
 Through the right training, we seek to achieve optimum plant development, conditions that prevent pests and diseases outbreaks (for example proper aeration and sunlight penetration) and facilitation of harvesting and other cultivation techniques.
-But even if those factors were ensured, in most cases we would still need staking, as a mature plant cannot support all the weight of mature grapes by itself.

-There are several different vine shapes preferred for different cases.
+There are several different vine shapes preferred for different situations and needs.
 One way to classify training systems is based on the trunk height.
-Following this classification, we end up having two major training categories: Low trained and High trained
+Following this classification, we end up having two major training categories: Low trained and high trained

-A.) Low trained category, includes vine shapes where we keep the trunk slightly sort 20-60cm
+A.) Low trained category includes vines where we keep the trunk very short; somewhere between 20 and 60cm

-B.) The high trained category includes vine shapes where we keep the trunk slightly high over 120cm
+B.) The high trained category includes vines where we keep the trunk slightly higher at between 60 and 120cm

 The most common vine training systems are the following:

-Cordon system is often used in warm climates, just like we have at Mallorca and thus at Binivista we have trained our wines in two-sided or "double-cordon" as described below.
+The cordon shapes are often used in warm climates, just like we have at Mallorca and thus at Binivista we have trained our wines in a two-sided or "double" -cordon" as described below.
 The cordon shaping can be done both high and low depending on micro climate and grape variety.
-Our vines are also kept rather low trained at around 50cm above the surface.
+Our vines are kept rather low and trained at around 50 cm above the surface.
 This height refers to the main trunk and the wire along which the 2 mains shoots are trained horizontally.

-This is a commonly used training technique by which farmers basically leave one main cordon per vine.
+This is a commonly used training technique by which farmers basically leave one main shoot or "cordon" per vine.

 This training technique is similar to the Royal Cordon.
-The only difference is that there is a second cordon, bent opposite of the first one.
+The only difference is that there is a second shoot or "cordon", bent opposite of the first one.
 This is how we shape our vines.

 Some other popular training systems:

 This type of training is probably the oldest one.
-It’s preferred in hot and dry areas where we have non-irrigated vineyards and poor soils.
+It’s preferred in hot and dry areas where you have non-irrigated vineyards and poor soils.

-Following this type of training, we often shape the trunk in 20-30 cm height, keeping three to eight cordons around the trunk to create a goblet.
+Following this type of training, the trunk is kept at 20-30 cm height, keeping three to eight cordons around the trunk to create a goblet or "cup".
 Goblet is a free shape technique, meaning it does not need any trellising.

 This system is often used in cool climates.
 Farmers who choose this training technique basically follow all the steps of two-sided training, with one main difference.
 They prune one cordon leaving six to ten buds and the second one leaving only two buds.
 The long cordon gives the fruiting canes, while the short one will typically produce two new cordons.
 Subsequently, one of these new cordons is pruned at six to ten buds and the other at two buds.
 This way, producers continually replace the cordons shifting the fruit bearing side from one to the other every second year.